-In the first half of 2016, CIR International sold an investment in China of approximately € 5.5 million that produced a gain on sale of € 6.5 million.
+In the first half of 2016, CIR International sold a € 5.5 million investment in China, making a net capital gain of € 6.5 million.

-7. Significant events subsequent to 30 June 2016
+6. Significant events subsequent to 30 June 2016

 In the Healthcare sector, during the month of July, a deed of sale was signed for the business carried on in Via Barbarano, Rome, to Istituto di Riabilitazione S. Stefano S.r.l. relating to the management of a total of 118 beds, as part of a competitive procedure before the Court of Turin.
 The transaction is subject to the condition precedent of obtaining the necessary re-registrations from the Lazio Regional Authorities.